![]() |

-Tel Aviv from Joppa
+Tel Aviv from Joppa |

 Day 1 - Tel Aviv

 We stayed at the Dan Panorama hotel in Tel Aviv.
 It was overall a very nice hotel.
 When dad and I arrived in our room, we thought it was funny just how small the room was.
 It was small.
-It barely had enough room to fit the (single!) king bed, a desk, a night stand, and a dresser, and you didn't have much spare room to walk around.
+It barely had enough room to fit the (single!) king bed, a desk, a night stand, and a dresser, and you didn't have much spare room to walk around.- No complaining.

-1. No complaining.
+- No complaining.

-2. No complaining.
+- No complaining.

 After some language barriers with a staffer that came to our room we think to simply tell us our bed couldn't be split, we did get a new room.
 This was the view from the balcony of our new room.
 Wouldn't you agree that it's a bit nicer?